Last revised August 2024

 All tenure system faculty and specialized faculty positions are deemed automatically exempt from civil service classifications under the 36e (4) exemption criterion stated in the SUCSS rules.
 The SUCSS rules mandate, however, that each academic professional position be individually exempted.
 We describe this exemption process in Section 4.2: Job Description Review Process.

-All academic appointments are authorized by the Board of Trustees (“BoT”) upon the recommendation of the President; thus, a recommendation for such an appointment must be forwarded from the Provost through the appropriate reporting channel.
+All academic appointments are authorized by the Board of Trustees upon the recommendation of the President; thus, a recommendation for such an appointment must be forwarded from the Provost through the appropriate reporting channel.
 In most cases, the President entrusts the initial processing of academic appointments to the campus chancellors.
 On this campus, the Chancellor usually entrusts the Provost and Vice Chancellor for Academic Affairs (“Provost”) to exercise administrative authority over the initial processing of academic appointments.
-The BoT, President, and Chancellor retain their statutory responsibilities and authority even when administrative authority is delegated to another administrator as a matter of practice.
+The Board of Trustees, President, and Chancellor retain their statutory responsibilities and authority even when administrative authority is delegated to another administrator as a matter of practice.

 Definitions of Academic Positions